 There’s always a risk involved with handing the reins to an inexperienced player, no matter how talented that player is.
 You can’t predict how they’ll do, even if they appear to be ready for the role.
 But when you hand the reins to an inexperienced player in an important stretch of the season, that gamble is heightened even more.

-But just like someone can hit the jackpot at 888 casino sites on a daily basis, Jim Harbaugh looks to have hit the jackpot with his gamble on taking the reins from veteran and former #1 draft pick Alex Smith and handing them to second-year signal-caller Colin Kaepernick.
+But just like someone can take a gamble and hit the jackpot online, Jim Harbaugh looks to have hit the jackpot with his gamble on taking the reins from veteran and former #1 draft pick Alex Smith and handing them to second-year signal-caller Colin Kaepernick.

 The change was initially a forced one, as Smith went down with a concussion in the first half of a Week 10 showdown against the rival Rams.
 At that point, the 49ers were 6-2 and in first place in the NFC West, and Smith, who was 7 of 8 for 72 yards and a touchdown vs. the Rams before he went down, was one of the league leaders in passer rating and on pace to top the career highs in passing yards and touchdowns that he had set in 2011, when he led the 49ers to the cusp of a Super Bowl berth.
 In these situations, the starter usually retains his place when he’s healthy again, even if the backup plays very well.